The Crave Dog Food Review: Tested & Evaluated 2023

 - Recipe Range: Three main flavours: beef & lamb; chicken & salmon; and salmon & ocean fish.
 These recipes are repeated more or less identically in their pate line (wet dog food).

 - Suitable For: Adult dogs, no puppy-specific line

 Extras & Additives

-In general, most dogs like the taste of Crave dog food.
+In general, most dogs belonging to members of our team of independent experts like the taste of Crave dog food.
 Considering the relatively high animal protein percentage, it’s probably an appealing food for many pups.
-Some owners complain their dogs disliked the salmon & fish recipe, but that might have more to do with individual preferences of beef and chicken over fish.
+Some owners on our panel complained their dogs disliked the salmon & fish recipe, but that might have more to do with individual preferences of beef and chicken over fish.

 Due to these setbacks, we’re taking off 1 star.